-A few weeks ago I was talking to a business owner (I’ll call her Liza) who told me that her biggest frustration was explaining what she offered.
+A business owner (I’ll call her Liza) told me her biggest frustration was explaining exactly what she offered.

 Her concern was justified.
 Like so many solopreneurs, she offered services that hadn’t existed as recently as five years ago.